org-not-included/ds-tour/README.md

 # ds-tour
-This repo provides an overview of how JavaScript can be used as a OOP as well as implementing a variety of data structures written using JavaScript.
+This repo provides an overview of how JavaScript can be used as a OOP as well as implement a variety of data structures written using it.
 It also includes solutions to the most frequent questions asked during coding interviews.

 ## Explore OOP using JavaScript.